victor-miranda-beltran/sql-editor/README.md

 You can download the war file from github [WAR] (https://github.com/victormiranda/sql-editor/blob/master/dist/sql-editor.war?raw=true) and set it in DEPLOY folder.

 ### Option 3 - Fork and build
-You can fork this repo and build the portlet with Liferay SDK
+You can fork this repo and build the portlet using the Liferay SDK

 ##Access in portal
-You can access to this portlet in Control panel - Configuration - SQL Editor
+You can access this portlet in Control panel - Configuration - SQL Editor

 ## Some tips
 You can launch queries with shortcut <kbd>CTRL</kbd> + <kbd>INTRO</kbd> or <kbd>&#8984;</kbd> + <kbd>INTRO</kbd>.
 More shortcuts will be added.